MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

 OBSERVE Output(decision = $response.decisionDetails.merchantRuleDecision)

 ```
 You can set up a rule to call the external assessment by either using the *Use an external assessment* rule template or copy/paste the sample FQL from the external assessment page.
-Please be sure to use the sample code for the API (Evaluate, Observe, Label) you want to call.
+Be sure to use the sample code for the API (evaluate, observe, label) you want to call.
 The sample code will show all the fields that can be sent to the shared assessment.
 The required fields are marked as such in the code.

 Here is another sample FQL for calling the evaluate API of external assessment named **ExtAssessment1**: